Setting up

 Get enemies into the pass

-When you triggered enemies in the spiral path area, it also triggered a new behaviour in the enemies outside.
-Instead of flocking after you they'll have an instinct to head into the pass, though some may still need a bit of prompting.
+When you triggered enemies in the spiral path area, it also triggered new behaviour in the earlier enemies.
+They'll now have an instinct to head into the pass, though some may still need a bit of prompting.
 Try to get everyone inside, unless you care to deliberately leave a few stragglers outside.
 Enemies that are outside at the start of the megabattle are likely to stay there until you fight your way up to the pass, at which point your proximity tends to attract them in.
 That can be a nice way of finishing off a battle, but it also means fewer enemies piling down the path of course.
-If you want to maximize the intensity of the main attack, get everyone into the pass.
+If you want to maximize the intensity of the main attack, get everyone into the pass (that's the standard arrangement).

 A useful method of getting obstinate enemies to move is to fly beyond them, as if leaving the coast invitingly clear for them to advance.
 If that doesn't seem to get them moving, try another position.
 Hovering above the pass often works; that's worth trying first actually.
 I sometimes also give Elites a light peppering of plasma (not enough to get through their shields), to try to get them moving.
 Spend as little or as much time on this as you like; but with patience you should be able to get everyone through.

-There are a few special enemies you may need to deal with once other enemies are out of the way.
+There may be a few special problems to deal with once other enemies are out of the way.
 If the gunner remained seated when you pushed the Shade off, carefully push it over to get him out so he can join the crowd.
 If there are any enemies on the tower balcony or the ramp up to it, or seemingly stuck inside, there are ways of getting them out so they'll join the crowd too; see Getting enemies out of the tower.

 Get a new Banshee